anasanalyst/anasanalyst/README.md

 - 👋 Hi, I’m @anasanalyst
 - 👀 I’m interested in becoming a Data-Analyst
-- 🌱 I’m currently learning visualisation and have already done SQL, PYTHON with PANDAS, NUMPY, SEABORN and little bit of matplotlib.
+- 🌱 I have already done SQL, PYTHON with PANDAS, NUMPY, SEABORN and  matplotlib.
+Working on PowerBi.

 <!---